 The other interpretive extreme comes from a rather unlikely source.
 Herbert von Karajan was hardly known for the warmth and humanity of his interpretations.
 On the contrary, many came to regard him as at best objective and at worst mechanical and superficial.
 Yet, his 1978 EMI Pelléas with Frederica von Stade (Mélisande), Richard Stillwell (Pelléas), José van Dam (Golaud), Ruggerio Raimondi (Arkel), Nadine Denise (Geneviève) and the Berlin Philharmonic (hardly a French artist in the group) emerges as unabashedly romantic.
 The orchestral part is bathed in a luminous aura and the vocalists, while generally adhering to the indicated rhythms, constantly extend final notes to which Debussy assigns the same short values as their predecessors.
 Somewhat slow (162 minutes, compared to others' 148 [1951 Ansermet], 151 [Desormiere], 153 [1964 Ansermet] and 154 [Boulez]), it never flags but rather presents us with a deeply empathetic fatalistic tragedy that I find wholly engrossing.
 To complete the irony here, many have cited this set as Wagnerian – I can only wonder what Debussy, the self-proclaimed musicien français, would have said about that!

 A middle ground is tilled by the critically-praised 1992 set led by Claudio Abbado on DG.
 The cast (Maria Ewing as Mélisande, François Le Roux as Pelléas, José van Dam as Golaud, Christa Ludwig as Geneviève and Jean-Philippe Courtis as Arkel) is credible and the Vienna Philharmonic plays with its accustomed rich sheen.
 A tribute to the ability of international artists to adapt to the demands of national schools, the result is lushly romantic – oils more than watercolors.
 Reminiscent of Fournet's approach, it even evokes late 19th-century tradition, adding emotional underlining without violating the idiomatic essence of the score, and can serve as a safe introduction, although without the individuality of the versions already noted.
-Speaking of introductions, a word of warning – in 2003 Abbado and the Berlin Philharmonic recorded for DG a half-hour instrumental suite consisting mainly of the orchestral interludes that is evocative but utterly pointless and downright nonsensical – somewhat akin to taking a cruise from one fabulous port of call to another but never alighting from the ship.
-Frankly boring, it leaves a misimpression of monotonous and arbitrary meandering and certainly does not provide a valid initiation to the work.
+Speaking of introductions, a word of warning – in 2003 Abbado and the Berlin Philharmonic recorded for DG a half-hour instrumental suite.
+Arranged by Erich Leinsdorf, who had cut an abbreviated version for Columbia with the Cleveland Orchestra in 1946, it consists mainly of the orchestral interludes.
+Evocative but utterly pointless – somewhat akin to taking a cruise from one fabulous port of call to another but never alighting from the ship – it leaves a monotonous misimpression of arbitrary meandering and certainly does not provide a valid initiation to the soul of the work.
 Rather, it unwittingly proves the extent to which the text and its presentation are an integral and essential part of this opera, which simply cannot exist in their absence (as well as Debussy's wisdom in refusing to sanction such butchery).

 Ansermet’s recording is a remarkable achievement.
 Perhaps, then, he should have the last word: “[Pelléas] realizes at once that miracle which the musical theatre has always tried to produce as the highest ideal: the perfect identification of a musical essence with its poetic substance.”